fabric8-analytics/fabric8-analytics-worker/f8a_worker/workers/README.md

 is done in simple YAML configuration files (see [dispatcher configuration files](../dispatcher/)) which model time or data dependencies between tasks.
 You can easily visualize flows by prepared script in `hack/visualize_flows.sh`.
-Make sure you have Selinon installed using `hack/update_selinon.sh` - Selinon has no releases now as it is still under development, so you have to install particular commit version.
+Make sure you have Selinon installed.

 ## BaseTask
-For the purpose of better code reuse and maintainability every new worker type should be implemented as a subclass of BaseTask abstract base class that is derived from `SelinonTask`:
+For the purpose of better code reuse and maintainability every new worker type should be implemented as a subclass of `BaseTask` abstract base class that is derived from `SelinonTask`:

 ```python